-It's no easy task to set up a national electronic ID scheme, launch
+You'll certainly agree that it's no easy task to set up a national digital identity scheme, launch

 eGovernment services AND get your citizens on board.

-Why not leverage your program on tactics that are already proven to work?
+So why not leverage your digital ID program on tactics that are already proven to work?

-In this web dossier, we would like to share some of the best practices we've gathered from around the world and the 40
+In this web dossier, we would like to share:

 The most visible change is the growing

-organizing children's education, taking out a loan (or investing savings), signing a rental contract or exercising civil rights are significant acts of responsibility that can be managed in the digital space, as long as this can be done with confidence and peace of mind with regard to their validity.
+organizing children's education, taking out a loan (or investing savings), signing a rental contract or exercising civil rights are significant acts of responsibility that can be managed in the digital space.

-For companies, whether large or small, their role as economic stakeholders, together with their legal liability for their business, means they need to make sure their new digitally-acquired agility remains securely rooted.
+- For companies, their role as economic stakeholders, together with their legal liability for their business, means they need to make sure their new digitally-acquired agility remains securely rooted.
 They can improve customer service while safeguarding contractual commitments.

-For public administrations, the challenge of greater flexibility in public services thanks to the "all-digital" transition and the need to better understand user needs are combined together.
+- For public administrations, the challenge of greater flexibility in public services thanks to the

 Here too, the task is on government services to be